-Management and program staff utilizes various methods and practices (listed below) to help prevent program abuse, noncompliance, and willful violations of program rules by applicants and tenant families.
-This policy objective is to establish confidence and trust in the management by emphasizing education as the primary means to obtain compliance by tenant families.
+Management and program staff utilize various methods and practices (listed below) to help prevent program abuse, noncompliance, and willful violations of program rules by applicants and residents.
+This policy objective is to establish confidence and trust in the management by emphasizing education as the primary means to obtain compliance by residents.

-Things You Should Know (HUD-1140-OIG): This program integrity bulletin (created by HUD's Inspector General) will be furnished and explained to all tenants/ applicants to promote understanding of program rules, and to clarify the LACDA's expectations for cooperation and compliance.
+Things You Should Know (HUD-1140-OIG): This program integrity bulletin (created by HUD's Inspector General) will be furnished and explained to all residents/ applicants to promote understanding of program rules, and to clarify the LACDA's expectations for cooperation and compliance.

-Program Orientation Session: Mandatory orientation sessions will be conducted by LACDA staff for all prospective tenants either prior to or upon execution of the lease.
+Program Orientation Session: Mandatory orientation sessions will be conducted by LACDA staff for all prospective residents either prior to or upon execution of the lease.
 At the conclusion of all Program Orientation Sessions, the family representative will be required to sign a "Things You Should Know" (HUD-1140-OIG) form to confirm that all rules and pertinent regulations were explained to him/her regarding fraud and abuse.

-Resident Counseling: LACDA staff will routinely provide tenant counseling as a part of the recertification interview in order to clarify any confusion pertaining to program rules and requirements.
+Resident Counseling: LACDA staff will routinely provide resident counseling in order to clarify any confusion pertaining to program rules and requirements.